 \subsection{Multivariate Extremes}

-By extending notions developed in Section \ref{univariate}, a multivariate analogue of the GP distribution (Equation \ref{eq: GP}), referred to as multivariate GP, can be defined \citep[see][]{rootzen2006multivariate}.
-Under mild conditions, exceedances distribution asymptotically follows multivariate GP distribution.
+By extending the notions developed in Section \ref{univariate}, a multivariate analogue of the GP distribution (Equation \ref{eq: GP}), referred to as multivariate GP, can be defined \citep[see][]{rootzen2006multivariate}.
+Under mild conditions, the multivariate exceedance distribution asymptotically follows a multivariate GP distribution.
 Additionally, the regular variation of Definition \ref{def: RV} can be extended to a multivariate regular property \citep[see, e.g.][for details]{resnick2007heavy}.
-For a given random vector, the exceedances asymptotically have a multivariate GP distribution if the vector has multivariate regular variation.\\ Let $\mathbf{X}$ be a random vector in $\left(\mathbb{R}^+\right)^m$.
-To define multivariate regular variations, we decompose $\mathbf{X}$ into a radial component $R = X_1+\cdots+X_m = \|\mathbf{X}\|$ and an angular component of the $(m-1)$-dimensional simplex $\mathbf{\Theta} = \frac{\mathbf{X}}{\|{\bf X}\|}$. \begin{definition} $\bf X$ has multivariate regular variation if the two following properties are fulfilled: \begin{itemize} \item The radius $R$ is regularly varying as defined in Equation \eqref{eq: regular variation}; \item There exists a probability measure $\mathbf{S}$ defined on the $(m-1)$-dimensional simplex such that $(R,\mathbf{\Theta})$ verifies
+As in the univariate case, the convergence of exceedance distributions to a multivariate GP distribution and the property of multivariate regular variation are closely related.
+Thus, a multivariate random vector is heavy-tailed if it has multivariate regular variation.\\ Let $\mathbf{X}$ be a random vector in $\left(\mathbb{R}^+\right)^m$.
+To define multivariate regular variation, we decompose $\mathbf{X}$ into a radial component $R = X_1+\cdots+X_m = \|\mathbf{X}\|$ and an angular component of the $(m-1)$-dimensional simplex $\mathbf{\Theta} = \frac{\mathbf{X}}{\|{\bf X}\|}$. \begin{definition} $\bf X$ has multivariate regular variation if the two following properties are fulfilled: \begin{itemize} \item The radius $R$ is regularly varying as defined in Equation \eqref{eq: regular variation}; \item There exists a probability measure $\mathbf{S}$ defined on the $(m-1)$-dimensional simplex such that $(R,\mathbf{\Theta})$ satisfies